 One of Lee’s most popular courses is the 30 Day Challenge!
 In this program, Lee offers thirty unique classes that each span about seven minutes.
 They’re designed specifically to help you start each day with more energy and less stress.
 The program is also an amazing way to heighten your moment-to-moment awareness of self, and learn how to restore inner peace throughout your workday.

 Nothing can replace consistency.
 At just seven minutes per day, this course makes it as easy as possible to stick to your commitment of a regular Qi Gong practice.
 Even though seven minutes isn’t a long time, it’s enough to shift your energy and create a habit that can last a lifetime.

-This program is extremely affordable and powerfully uplifting, so click on the banner below to learn more and start today!
+With our limited-time coupon you received in our email, this program is extremely affordable.
+Click on the banner below to learn more and start today!